khodgins/BioinformaticsWorkshopMonash2021/Topic_8-9/readme.md

 ARG0018	0.999990 0.000010
 ARG0028	0.999990 0.000010
 ```
 All the ANN samples are one group and all the ARG are a different group, which makes sense, since they are different species.
-We're going to plot these results, but before we leave the command line, lets also calculate Fst between the groups (or species in this case) using the perl tool vcf2fst.pl.
-This is a custom script from Greg Owens, since we want to keep the numerator and denominator from the Fst calculations, which is hard to do.
-(Lots of other programs calculate Fst - can you think of a reason why might it be important to keep track of both the denominator and numerator?)

 We need two files, a sample info file and a group file.
 The sample info file tells the program which population each sample is in and the group file tells the program which populations to compare.
 We can make them here: